ftcunion/.github/profile/README.md

 # We are NTEU Chapter 344
 One of two staff unions at the Federal Trade Commission.
-This GitHub organization hosts some repositories related to our website.
+This GitHub organization hosts some repositories related to our web and email services.

 ## Blog posts
 <!-- BLOG-POST-LIST:START -->